-No, I don’t mean a morning wakeup call.
+No, I don’t mean a morning wake up call.
 I mean waking up from the stupor that has become your life.
 A call to crowd out the complacency and mediocrity that has gradually consumed you.
 A return to self.
 Perhaps it’s time for an entirely different path, a new direction, a fresh start.
 Maybe it’s time for a change.
-Let’s explore the power of the wakeup call.
+What is a wake up call and how can it change your life?

 Wake Up Calls Come In Many Different Forms

 Our wakeup calls will always be designed just for us.
 No two calls sound the same.
 Our calls come in many different forms and flavors.
 Maybe it’s the cancer diagnosis we never saw coming.
 Or the troublesome health condition that suddenly becomes life threatening, and turns our world upside down.
 Circumstances can and do change on a dime without warning.
 It’s easy to take circumstances and people for granted.
 Love your people.

 A financial crisis comes calling in the form of a job loss or lay off.
 This will pry anyone from their dream-like state.
 Will we see the growth and learning inherent in the trial or will we rail and scream against God that it’s not fair.
 And it isn’t fair.
 No one said it would be.
 Will the question be: “Why me?” or “What’s next?”
 The answer depends on the question.

 Will we have the spiritual maturity to gracefully bear our burdens?
 These are tough questions.
 Some days will be better than others.
 May we all have the perspective to see the big picture, and soldier through the hard days.

 The many disappointments we experience lead us to ask why; the job offer that didn’t materialize, the call that didn’t come, the lost opportunities, the dreams that disappeared, our fragile faith.
 Perhaps we’re underwhelmed and need an outlet in which to devote our time and talents.